UCCTesting/algorai/README.md

 ### Install Python

-You will need to install python.
-For this testing I have chosen to use python 3.10.5.
+You will need to install python first.
+For this testing I have chosen to use python version 3.10.5.

 **NOTE**: Make sure to include the python location in your PATH environment variable